 COBATI’s community tourism program includes a network of village homesteads in central and southwestern Uganda en route to several national parks, including the Bwindi and Mgahinga mountain gorilla sanctuaries.
 The host families are well-established members of their village, which also enables the community to earn supplementary income.
 The program is a means for visitors to experience the rural Ugandan lifestyle and for residents to share their cultural heritage and benefit from tourism.
 The family keeps 80% of the income and the balance goes to a community fund that supports a local primary school.

-Uganda Homestead Visit
+Visit a Uganda Homestead

 A homestay is ideal for individuals and small groups who wish to experience the rural Uganda lifestyle and learn about local culture.
 As a homestead guest, you participate in the host family’s daily activities as they become your guide during the stay.
 They will accompany you in your explorations and treat you as if you lived in the village.
 Visitors eat meals local style, meaning meals that the everyday villager eats.